Vosevi (sofosbuvir / velpatasvir / voxilaprevir)

 What are the possible side effects of Vosevi?

 The most common side effects of Vosevi include:1

 Vosevi may cause slowed heart rate (bradycardia).
 People taking Vosevi with the heart medicine amiodarone (Cordarone®, Nexterone®, Pacerone®) may experience slowed heart rate.
 In some people, this has led to the need for a pacemaker or death.
 Tell your doctor right away if you have signs of slowed heart rate, such as fainting, dizziness, or chest pains.1,2

 Vosevi has a boxed warning, the strictest warning from the U.S. Food and Drug Administration (FDA).
 This is because it may worsen or reactive hepatitis B infection during or after treatment.
 This may cause serious liver damage, liver failure, or death.
 People with current or past hepatitis B infection should be monitored during treatment with Vosesvi.
 Some may also need to be treated for hepatitis B. Before starting treatment with Vosevi, your doctor should check you for hepatitis B infection.1,2

 These are not all the possible side effects of Vosevi.
 Talk to your doctor about what to expect or if you experience any changes that concern you during treatment with Vosevi.

 Things to know about Vosevi

-Vosevi should not be used by people with moderate to severe liver impairment or those with severe or end-stage kidney disease.1
+People with moderate to severe liver impairment or those with severe or end-stage kidney disease should not take Vosevi.1

 - Other liver problems